FFTAI/fftai.github.io/docs/demo_app/control_robot_movements.md

    ![1702624935410](image/control_robot_movements/1702624935410.png)
 3. The robot will maintain a static standing position until instructed otherwise.

+!> Avoid keeping robot in the stand position for an extended period, as it can cause damage to ankle actuators due to overloading.

 ## End Effector Motion

 End Effector Motion Mode introduces a specialized mode for controlling the robot's end effector grasping actions.
 This mode is designed for tasks involving object manipulation, adding a unique capability to the robot.